See the Department of State’s Fact Sheet on Slovakia for information on U.S. - Slovakia relations.

 Faith-Based Travelers: See our following webpages for details:

-Travelers Who Require Accessibility Assistance: Slovak law requires that public areas be accessible to persons with disabilities.
+Travelers Who Require Accessibility Assistance.
+Slovak law requires that public areas be accessible to persons with disabilities.
 However, regulations have only been in force for about a decade, and many older buildings and areas have not been retrofitted.
+Slovakia remains a very difficult place to navigate for those with mobility issues.

 Women Travelers: See our travel tips for Women Travelers.